 “Bomb!
 It’s a bomb!”
 One of the officers yelled.

 Holroyd, back in the command truck, shot upright.
-A plastic cup of soda was sitting to the side of his workstation, forgotten, which he knocked over and spilled.
+A plastic cup of soda sat to the side of his workstation, forgotten, which he knocked over and spilled.
 The other technicians around the truck were gesturing wildly and relaying information to the police forces surrounding the house.
 On the screens in front of him, Holroyd could see nine different angles of the cone-shaped cleaning droid across the sitting room with the bomb on its back.
 His mind processed the threat quickly.

 “Take out its skirt!
 Aim low to disable it and get back, we’ll send the bomb squad!”
 Holroyd said.